bernardpeh/practical-symfony-3/manuscript/Chapter_9.md

 ## User Roles and Security

-What if we want ROLE_USER to login to /admin as well but restrict them to certain areas only?
+What if we want ROLE_USER to login to /admin but restrict them to certain areas only?

 We need to subscribe to some events so that we can add some rules based on user's role.
 Remember the services.yml?
-Dependency Injection will save the day.
+It will save the day.

 ```
 # src/AppBundle/Resources/services.yml